sumerc/my-otel-playground/embedded-otel-collector/README.md

 to run the application.

-It will be listeting on default HTTP/GRPC otel-collector ports and export to the endpoint given using OTLP over HTTP.(which can also be configured from the code)
+It will be listening on default HTTP/GRPC otel-collector ports and export to the endpoint given using OTLP over HTTP.(which can also be configured from the code)